Anchorsify/Anchorsify.github.io/_projects/Katon.md

  - Status: Burns 4
  - Tags: Nintaijutsu

-Effects: After completing the seals, you perform any non-grapple unarmed taijutsu attack.
+Effects: After completing the seals, you perform any non-grapple unarmed attack.
 The technique uses your ninjutsu, rather than physical damage bonus, and increases it by 25%, unless the technique itself increases it further in which case, you use whichever is preferable.

 #### --( Ryuuseiu no Jutsu - Meteor Shower Technique )--
 The user gathers intense fire chakra in their palms or fingertips before throwing several weapons which ignite in mid-air.
 Aside from being painful, being hit by flaming bits of metal carries other risks.